 Shopify clearly wins this comparison, as we previously noted, if you’re solely looking at the benefits and usefulness.
 But not everyone has the cash to spend nearly $30 a month when they first start out or the time to make full use of all of Shopify’s customization and features.

 Shopify is an exceedingly scalable platform, so if you’re a growing or larger business, it makes sense to use this solution.
 But as we’ve previously highlighted, there are many good reasons why a smaller seller might wish to use Etsy.

 If you’re a new seller with a small inventory who sells handcrafted and one-of-a-kind items, Etsy should be your first stop.
 If you’re creating your own things, it’s unlikely you’ll have an extensive collection (at first) or that each item will be unique.

 If you’re considering starting an Etsy store, remember that once you’ve found a successful strategy for generating sales and gaining income on the platform, you won’t have to pay anything upfront to sell your items online.
 As a result, it’s a low-risk model if you’re not sure how well your items will sell.

 Etsy is ideal for people who want to sell handmade items on a regular basis.
 It’s simple to use, and it caters to the needs of any small or creative business.

 When to Use Shopify?

 Etsy isn’t the best platform for you if you have a growing company with a large inventory.
-Shopify, on the other hand, offers you a high-quality inventory management system so you can better track and analyze your stock.
+On the other hand, Shopify offers you a high-quality inventory management system to better track and analyze your stock.